Falkland Palace: James V and Mary of Guise

-Mary of Guise spent time embroidering her husband's shirts at Falkland with gold thread in October 1539.
+Mary of Guise spent time embroidering her husband's shirts at Falkland with gold thread in October 1539, and the luggage of her ladies in waiting included embroidery equipment, called "broder warklumys".
 James V played cards with Mary of Guise during their visit in April 1540.
-While they were at the palace the clothes of his infant daughter by Elizabeth Beaton, the Lady Jean Stewart, were washed.
+While they were at the palace, servants washed the clothes of his infant daughter by Elizabeth Beaton, the Lady Jean Stewart.
 Thomas Melville's wife kept the royal family's pets.
 In August Mary of Guise went riding at Falkland in a new cloak of scarlet cloth edged with crimson velvet.
+Her tailor Nicholas du Moncel and her embroiderer Henri Le Moyne witnessed the wedding at Falkland of another French servant Jean Landais.

-The goldsmith John Mosman made a gilt chalice for their short-lived son Prince James and in July 1541 they sent it to Falkland to be used in the palace chapel.
+The goldsmith John Mosman made a gilt chalice for the couple's short-lived son Prince James, born 1540.
+In July 1541 they sent the chalice to Falkland to be used in the palace chapel.
+In the same month wild boar from France arrived.
+The Laird of Fernie built a new park dyke and a timber-fenced run for the boar.
+The wild boar came from Elbeuf near Rouen, and Mary of Guise's younger brother René II de Lorraine, Marquis d'Elbeuf later became an enthusiast for the boar hunt with dogs and toiles, known as le vautrait.
+An inventory of the goods of James V includes "five sangler staves" for boar hunting.
+James V kept a kind of menagerie at Falkland, employing Thomas Melville's wife to look after the pets.

-Robert Murray, the plumber who maintained the fountain at Linlithgow Palace, also provided lead work for a long vanished fountain at Falkland.
-James V died at Falkland Palace in December 1542, from an illness induced by the shock and grief of his army's defeat at Solway Moss and of his wife's failure to give him a male heir, instead giving birth to the future Mary, Queen of Scots.
+An inventory recorded a green velvet bed in the wardrobe at Falkland Palace with velvet covered posts, packed in coffers and travel bags called "sowmes".
+Robert Murray, the plumber who maintained the fountain at Linlithgow Palace, provided lead work for a long vanished fountain at Falkland.

+James V died at Falkland Palace in December 1542, from an illness induced by the shock and grief of his army's defeat at Solway Moss.
+Some say he also grieved his wife's failure to give him a male heir, when she instead gave birth to the future Mary, Queen of Scots.
 His body lay in the Chapel Royal for almost a month and the chapel was draped in black.
 On 4 January 1543 messengers ordered the gentlemen of Fife to convey the king's body to North Queensferry on its way to Holyrood Abbey.
-An inventory recorded a green velvet bed in the wardrobe at Falkland Palace with velvet covered posts, packed in coffers and travel bags called "sowmes".